 In this section, under the bolded title "Construction Scenarios", specify any information necessary to write these conditions, such as: conservative-realistic estimated time for completion of construction of the various units, whether simultaneous operation of old and new units is being requested (and, if so, modeled), whether the old units will be removed or decommissioned, any PSD ramifications, any temporary limits requested during phased construction, whether any increase in emissions is being requested as SSM emissions or will instead be handled as a separate Construction Scenario (with corresponding emission limits and conditions, etc.

 Not applicable, as there are no alternative operating scenarios at this facility.

-Form-Section 15 last revised: 8/15/2011 Section 15, Page 1 Saved Date: 5/18/2022 modeling website.
-If air dispersion modeling has been waived for one or more pollutants, attach the AQB Modeling
+Form-Section 15 last revised: 8/15/2011 Section 15, Page 1 Saved Date: 9/27/2022

 Air Dispersion Modeling